 Q.10 - What do you do ?Ahhh, I get asked this quite often.
 I keep my work and my "Netting" quite separate.....but I can tell you that I spent 32 years in the Computer (IT) Industry since 1977 and was most recently managing the Technical Services for a large organisation with responsibility mainly for the Asia/Pacific region until September 2009.
 Since then I've basically retired and am working at two local hospitals part-time.
 It's not such a bad life!

 Q.11 - Who are you ?After I wandered thru the Web for a while, I got sick of endless home pages with long diatribes about the site owner so I decided I wouldn't promote myself on this site.
 This seems to frustrate some people - oh well !

 Q.12 - Why do you change your email id all the time ?It's just that I have a number of different accounts.
 I direct all mail to one mailbox usually.
-For the record, just send to the blackstump webmaster as I don't list email addresses anymore because I'm sick and tired of receiving endless "spam" e-mails.
-(GRRRR!!!) - and if you're a spammer don't bother, I delete you!
+For the record, just use the contact form on the privacy page as I don't list email addresses anymore because I'm sick and tired of receiving endless "spam" e-mails.
+(GRRRR!!!) - and if you're a spammer don't bother, I auto delete you!

 Q.13 - Why don't you provide a URL submission form ?Basically, because I (alone) decide which sites to list, it's a big site and I don't want to spend all my time answering email.
 Its a bit of a Catch 22, but I think that less than 1% of sites submitted by email actually make it, so its a low return for a big effort.
 But, if you really must, see Q1 !